ste990/react-native-navigation-directions/README.md

 	    const startPoint = {
 	      longitude: -8.945406,
 	      latitude: 38.575078
+	      Address: 161+Duke+St,+Glasgow+G31+1JD //Only use Address if you are not using coordinates.
 	    }

 	    const endPoint = {
 	      longitude: -8.9454275,
 	      latitude: 38.5722429
+	      Address: 161+Duke+St,+Glasgow+G31+1JD //Only use Address if you are not using coordinates.
 	    }

 			const transportPlan = 'w';